 (1) An agency having control of a document containing an individual's personal information must not disclose the personal information to an entity (the relevant entity), other than the individual the subject of the personal information unless—

-While an agency may seek agreement at the same time it provides a collection notice, the two processes should not be confused.
+While an agency may seek agreement at the same time it gives a collection notice, it is important not to confuse the two processes.

 Agreement can be sought in two ways.
 An agency can:

-As a general rule, the first method – opting in – is preferable to the second – opting out.
+As a general rule, opting in is preferable to opting out.
 Opt out options can raise questions of whether the agreement was validly given.
 Where an individual is provided with an option to opt out, such as a box to tick, there may be a question of whether they chose not to tick it because they agreed, or because they did not see it or did not understand it, or because they never received the document containing it.

-If an agency chooses to use an opt out method of obtaining agreement, they should take a great deal of care to ensure that they don’t breach IPP 11 when they rely on it.
-The more sensitive the information and the more widespread the disclosure, the less appropriate it will be to rely on an opt out method
+If an agency chooses to use an opt out method of obtaining agreement, they should take a great deal of care to ensure that they don’t breach IPP 11/NPP2 when they rely on it.
+The more sensitive the information and the more widespread the disclosure, the less appropriate it will be to rely on an opt out method.